The Quick Guide to Motorbike Insurance

 Do everything you can to make your bike secure – theft is one of the greatest threats to bike ownership and the cause of high premiums.
 If you can, make sure your bike is stored inside (and be sure to tell your insurer), and if it must be left outside, invest in the finest motorcycle security.

 Shop around – making a well-researched motorbike insurance comparison can help save the pounds.
-For exclusive advice on the top 10 motorbike insurance companies, fill in our contact form today.

 Consider raising your excess – by increasing voluntary excess (the amount you will pay before calling on the insurance company to make up the difference), you can drive your premiums down.
 Make a sensible decision here – be sure that you can afford the excess and that it makes sense for you and then go for the highest value you can afford.